xai-foundation/sentry/README.md

     * **Defined in:** [File](./packages/ui/src/rebrand/tooltip/SideBarTooltip.tsx)

 ### Not shared components.
-Not shared components are components that used on [Staking Website](https://app.xai.games/) but have not yet been transferred to monorepo ui folder from [web-staking](./apps/web-staking):
+Non-shared components are those utilized on the [Staking Website](https://app.xai.games/) but have not yet been migrated from the [web-staking](./apps/web-staking) repository to the monorepo UI folder:

 **[Buttons](./apps/web-staking/src/app/components/ui/buttons)**
   * **CTAButton.tsx:**